data2health/InvenioRDM/engagement.md

 To make your first contribution, please look for the label, **“Good first issue”.**

 Want to ask a question or just say hi?
 Please do!
-You can find us on the #menRva channel on the [CD2H Slack](https://cd2h.slack.com/messages)
+You can find us on the #InvenioRDM channel on the [CD2H Slack](https://cd2h.slack.com/messages)

 We look forward to partnering with you!